 After looking through the considerable debate between different countertops you may be wondering “Are quartz countertops better than granite?”

-Related: Are quartz countertops safe?
+Related: Is quartz safe?

 It all comes down to personal taste

 If you’re comparing granite vs quartz you’ll be pleased to know that they have both been refined to give you durable performance that will last for years.
-In order to take care of either of these countertops it would be best to have something in place to put hot cookware on to protect the countertop just in case.
+In order to take care of either of these countertops it would be best to have something in place to put hot cookware on to protect the surface, just in case.

 The main difference between the two lies in their appearance.
 Granite countertops have varying patterns and veins that make each one look unique.
 Quartz is more uniform and the variation from one top to another is minimal.

 Many homeowners and builders are choosing engineered stones now since it is durable and can last a lifetime.
 A quartz countertop is an engineered stone in that it is a mixture of resin, pigment and stone and is generally scratch and stain resistant.
 It also does not require sealing and if a part of it should happen to break off it can possibly be replaced due to the consistent pattern.

 Granite, on the other hand, is a product of nature with natural variations occurring throughout the entire countertop.
 Should anything happen to it the entire piece would have to be replaced.